milovanderlinden/blackarch-site/_posts/2016-06-13-website-update.md

 Following improvement and features have been added:

-* Raise the font size of the tools list
+* Raise the font size of the packages list
-* Improved visual of the tools list
+* Improved visual of the packages list
-* Tools can now be listed by category
+* Packages can now be listed by category
 * Each category are sync in real time